DataBiosphere/terra-cli/CONTRIBUTING.md

 #### Build a new image
 For any change in this directory to take effect:
 1. Build a new image.
+This uses a short Git hash for the current commit as the tag.
     ```
     > ./gradlew buildDockerImage
     [...Docker build output...]